Plan your day

 When you arrive

-Start at visitor reception to have your membership card scanned, or buy a ticket. - Our visitor numbers are linked to our funding to look after this very special place, so every scanned card counts.
+Start at visitor reception to have your membership card scanned, or buy a ticket: every scanned card or ticket sold helps us earn funding to look after this special place.

 Canons Ashby house